 - 1. Select "Consoles" from the menu. - 2.
 From the Consoles List form, select the blade or switch you wish to edit, and then select the "edit" link. - 3.
 Complete the rest of the tabbed forms, as necessary.

-Note: For more detailed information on how to use the Console Details, Access, Notify, and Groups forms, see "Consoles" on page 166 of this chapter.
+Note: For more detailed information on how to use the Console Details, Access, Notify, and Groups forms, see "Consoles" on page 181.